yonaskolb/Mint/README.md

 - **Run**: Runs a package.
 This will install if first if it doesn't exist
 - **Update**: Installs a package while enforcing an update and rebuild.
 Shouldn't be required unless you are pointing at a branch and want to update.

-These 3 commands use the same flags.
-They must all be followed by a repo name.
+These commands all have 1 to 3 arguments:

-This can be a shorthand for a github repo `install realm/SwiftLint` or a fully qualified git path `install https://github.com/realm/SwiftLint.git`.
+- **repo (required)**: This can be a shorthand for a github repo `install realm/SwiftLint` or a fully qualified git path `install https://github.com/realm/SwiftLint.git`.

-##### Repo
 In the case of `run` you can also just pass the name of the repo if it is already installed `run swiftlint`.
 This will do a lookup of all installed packages.

-#### Version
-By default the version that is used is the latest git tag (or master if no tags exist).
-You can pass a specific version with the version flag (-v, --version) eg. `--version 1.2.0`

-#### Name
+- **version (optional)**: The git version of the packge.
+It is usually a tag but can also be a branch.
+If this is left out the version will default to the latest tag, or if there are no tags then master.
-By default the tool name will be the last path in the repo (so for `realm/swiftlint` it will be `swiftlint`).
-If there are any packages that have a different executable name when build you can specify it with `--name`
+- **command (optional)**: The command to install or run.
+This defaults to the the last path in the repo (so for `realm/swiftlint` it will be `swiftlint`).
+In the case of `run` you can also pass any arguments to the command but make sure the whole thing is surrounded by quotes eg `mint run realm/swiftlint 0.22.0 "swiftlint --path source"`

-#### Arguments
-To pass in arguments to the final tool on `run` you need to use `--args="any arguments"`

 #### Examples
 ```
-$ mint install yonaskolb/xcodegen 1.2.0 --args="--spec my_spec.yml"
+$ mint install yonaskolb/xcodegen 1.2.0 "xcodegen --spec my_spec.yml"
+$ mint install yonaskolb/xcodegen 1.2.0 xcodegen
+$ mint install yonaskolb/xcodegen 1.2.0
 $ mint install yonaskolb/xcodegen
 $ mint run xcodegen
 ```